 The concept draws inspiration from the topography of Tasmania in the form of lucid organic line work which depicts abstract interpretations of flora, fauna and natural icons.
 The artwork is designed to celebrate the cultural and environmental richness of Tasmania.
 While the gentle sweeping forms pay homage to modernist artists.

 Hansen Yuncken is the head contractor, the project will be constructed in 4 stages over 15 months.
 The building will remain occupied during the works.
-Stage 1 has completed, Stage 2 is currently underway and is due for completion in April 2020.
+Construction is currently underway and is due for completion in December 2020.